-In 2024 we are using Canvas, the Learning Management system hosted by the University of Sydney.
+We use Canvas, the Learning Management system hosted by the University of Sydney.
 You will receive specific instructions on using the site this semester from the BCA Coordinating Office.
 There is also a "Getting Started" document available in the Student Resources site.